Menu Option Block

-Select where the application proceeds after this menu option is selected by the user.
+Select where the application proceeds after this menu option is selected by the caller.

 Set Variables tab

-Assign variables to use when this menu option is selected by the user, without having to add an Assign Variables block.
+Assign variables to use when this menu option is selected by the caller, without having to add an Assign Variables block.

 Add a milestone to mark this key moment while the application is running.
 See the Milestone block page for more information.